Charleston County region Human Services Commission assistance programs.

-The entire Charleston South Carolina region, and nearby counties such as Berkeley, and Dorchester, are supported by the Charleston County Human Services Commission.
+The Charleston County South Carolina region, and nearby counties such as Berkeley, and Dorchester, are supported by the Charleston County Human Services Commission.
+Receive help with utility bills from Project Share and LIHEAP, food, help for paying rent and water bills, free government grants, and other low income assistance programs.
 The non-profit also serves as the community action agency and addresses a number of basic needs.
-Receive help with utility bills from Project Share and LIHEAP, food, help for paying rent and water bills, and other low income assistance programs.

 One program for energy bills is LIHEAP ECIP.
 This is a crisis program intended to prevent a disconnection of power.
 For those that qualify, more than likely a credit will be placed on their utility account to their existing bill.